-Because of the IDPs left their homes carrying only the clothes on their back, there continues to be a need for more relief good.
-Table 2 lists what the CDRC and NHIM team noted as relief requests from the community.
+Because the IDPs left their homes carrying only the clothes on their backs, there continues to be a need for more relief goods.
+Also, since there is disruption in economic activities, the refugees have had no income since the onset of the crisis.
+They requested that they be assisted in procuring new legal IDs and documents so that they can apply for work in the places where they have taken refuge.

+Table 2 lists what the relief requests of the community.